aigc-apps/EasyAnimate/README.md

 For more details, please refer to [arxiv](https://arxiv.org/abs/2405.18991).

 # TODO List
-- Support model with larger resolution.
+- Support model with larger params.
-- Support video inpaint model.

 # Contact Us
 1. Use Dingding to search group 77450006752 or Scan to join